-UPDATE: MITT now a REES campus community
+MITT is a REES campus community.

 MITT is one of 10 post-secondary institutions across Manitoba to partner with REES (Respect, Educate, Empower Survivors) to provide online reporting for sexual violence on campus (visit reescommunity.com for more information).
 With this partnership, Manitoba becomes the first province in Canada to offer centralized online reporting of sexualized violence at post-secondary institutions.

 REES allows members of our campus community to create a Record of the incident and provides multiple reporting options that include Anonymous Report, Connect to My Campus and Report to Police.

 REES also provides information about campus and community-based resources such as sexual assault centres, healthcare, and support services.

 Victims/survivors of sexual violence can feel safe to make a disclosure to any member of the MITT community.
 Individuals are encouraged to view MITT staff as reliable sources of help and support.

 MITT's Sexual Violence Policy Appendix “A” of the Sexual Violence Policy provides a useful guide on how to support a victim/survivor of sexual violence.

 The following departments and staff have specialized training to support sexual violence disclosures and reports.
 These departments can also provide support for any other form of violence or harassment.

 130 Henlow Bay in the Student Success Centre

 204 989 6512